How to Cook Farro

 Instructions

 • Cook the farro: Fill a medium pot half full of water and bring to a boil.
-Add the farro, reduce the heat and simmer until the farro is tender, chewy, but still has an al dente bite - 15 to 20 minutes for pearled farro; 20 to 30 minutes for semi-pearled farro; up to 40 minutes for whole farro.
+Add the farro, reduce the heat, and simmer until the farro is tender, chewy, but still has an al dente bite - 10 to 20 minutes for pearled farro; 20 to 30 minutes for semi-pearled farro; up to 40 minutes for whole farro.

 • Drain, then spread onto a large plate or sheet pan to cool and dry for 20 minutes.
 This keeps it from continuing to steam which makes it mushy.

-• Make the lemon herb dressing: Mixing the olive oil, lemon juice, thyme, garlic, mustard, salt, and pepper in the bottom of a large mixing bowl.
+• Make the lemon herb dressing: Whisk together the olive oil, lemon juice, thyme, garlic, mustard, salt, and several grinds of pepper in the bottom of a large mixing bowl.
 Add the farro and toss.
-Stir in the parsley and red pepper flakes, if using.
+Stir in the parsley and a pinch of red pepper flakes, if using.
 Season to taste and serve.

 Notes